delorenj/did-stuff/README.md

 **Embrace it.** Let their cold, metal arms wrap around you and whisper sweet diffs into your ear while they rock you slowly back to sleep, deep into the matrix where they keep you safely locked away from the horrors they plan to unleash...

 ## I Present To You...
-The most time efficient commit workflow possible, before we tread into "F*ck it, you just handle it AI - I trust you" territory.
+The most time efficient commit workflow possible, before we tread into "Eh, you just handle it AI - I trust you" territory.

 ### This thing here will: